Resources for Faculty

 - What can Counseling Services tell me?
 We will answer questions concerning steps to take in assisting students in coming to counseling.
 We will also offer information about psychological concerns or problems in general.

 - What do I do in emergency situations?
-If the situation is an emergency and you feel that the student is going to hurt him/herself or someone else you need to do the following: Call ATU Public Safety (968-0222) and let them know there is an individual who is going to hurt him/herself or someone else.
-OR if the student is not in imminent danger of physically harming themselves or others then you should do the following: Call Counseling Services (968-0329) stating "this is an emergency and the student needs an appointment immediately".
+If the situation is an emergency and you feel that the student is going to hurt him/herself or someone else you need to do the following: Call 911 and let them know there is an individual who is going to hurt him/herself or someone else.
+OR if the student is not in imminent danger of physically harming himself or others then you should call Counseling Services (968-0329) and ask for assistance or walk the student to the health and wellness center, Doc Bryan 119.
 If the Counseling Services office is closed and you have an emergency, call 911 or contact ATU Public Safety (968-0222).
 They will make sure the student is safe and contact others as needed.